dmarengi/sample-rmd/README.md

    - How to include mathematical expressions
      - As a stand alone equation
      - In-line with other text
+     - A simple table of summary statistics (only works for HTML)

 Check out Jarvis' .Rmd file for a detailed look at how you to generate formatted tables with model output, and integrate them in `.Rmd` documents!
 The GitHub repo can be accessed here: <br> https://github.com/jarvischen01/id529-regression-models